The EN ISO 20471 standard is the European standard that governs high-visibility signalling clothing. Here are the key points:

 Mandatory in many sectors: construction, transport, road safety, airport, railway, etc.

-This standard ensures optimal protection according to the risk level of the work environment.
+This standard guarantees optimal protection according to the risk level of the work environment.